johanneswuerbach/backstage-plugin-techdocs-addon-mermaid/README.md

 ## Auto-Detection vs. Manual Detection

 By default, this plugin will autodetect diagrams based on the starting token of the code block.
-In some cases, however, this auto-detection is not sufficient, for example because of an unrecognized diagram type or the use of front matter.
+In some cases, however, this auto-detection is not sufficient, for example, because of an unrecognized diagram type or the use of front matter.
 In these cases, you can force the use of mermaid on blocks by adding configuration like this to your `mkdocs.yaml` file:

 ```yaml